-Derek Wynn begins his fifth season as an assistant coach at Long Beach State.
+Derek Wynn begins his sixth season as an assistant coach at Long Beach State.

-In 2011-12, Wynn helped engineer Long Beach State's run to the Big West Tournament championship game, marking its first appearance in the finals since 2001.
-LBSU defeated top-seeded Cal Poly and No. 2 seed Cal State Northridge to reach the title game.
-The 49ers ended the season with a 14-18 overall record.
+In 2011-12, Wynn helped engineer LBSU's run to the Big West Tournament championship game, marking its first appearance in the finals since 2001.
+The Beach defeated top-seeded Cal Poly and No. 2 seed Cal State Northridge to reach the title game.

-In 2009-10, LBSU was fourth in the conference standings, qualifying for the Big West Tournament.
-Long Beach State had its first winning record in Big West action since 2005-06, finishing with a 9-7 mark.
+In 2009-10, Long Beach State was fourth in the conference standings, qualifying for the Big West Tournament.
+The 49ers posted their first winning record in Big West action since 2005-06, finishing with a 9-7 mark.

 Wynn came to Long Beach State from USC where he served as an assistant from 2004-09.
 In each of his first two seasons, the Trojans advanced to the NCAA Tournament.

 Prior to his stint at USC, Wynn was an assistant at Pepperdine (2000-04).
 During his time in Malibu, he helped lead the Waves to five postseason appearances and three West Coast Conference titles.

 Before entering the college ranks, Wynn spent six seasons (1994-99) as the assistant boys' basketball coach at Upland High School, where he helped the Highlanders earn five consecutive CIF Southern Section playoff berths.
 The 1996 and 1997 teams captured the Baseline League championship, while the 1999 team notched a school-best 25-4 mark.
 During his time at Upland, Wynn coached 12 athletes who went on to play collegiate basketball, including six Division I players.